-The operator group can contain 32 stations to answer incoming calls.
-Calls to this group can be set for distributed, sequential or unconditional ringing.
+The operator group can contain 32 stations to answer incoming calls when unconditional ringing is used.
+When using sequential or distributed ringing up to 99 stations may be assigned to the operator group.
 Operators can use the In/Out of Group feature to meet flexible operator requirements.
 Operator groups are selectable per ring plan.
+Dial "0" calls to the operator group flash with a distinctive amber LED.